 Insufficient Coverage Held

-Following example represents a flowchart analysis of the computation of the amount of proceeds from insurance settlements.
-If adequate coverage is held, the choice is between the face of the policy or the actual loss, whichever is lower.
+If adequate coverage is held, the choice is between the face value of the policy or the actual loss, whichever is lower.
 If inadequate coverage is held, the choice is between the face of the policy or the adjusted loss.

-Below example presents five examples that demonstrate how the procedures work.
-A uniform 90 percent minimum (coinsurance) rate and an actual loss of $100,000 are assumed.
+The table below shows five examples demonstrating how the procedures work.
+A uniform 90% minimum (coinsurance) rate and an actual loss of $100,000 are assumed.

 If more than one policy is used to cover the same property, a loss (calculated as shown above) is shared by the insurance companies in the relative proportion of policy face values.

 For example, assume that $110,000 of coverage in Case A of the above example is carried with three insurance companies as follows: